acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 The only bad thing was, at this point of the year (November), I was working a lot on other projects and had almost no time to spend on developing this game.
 I hope I can recover some free time in the next months.

-## Conclusion

-Considering the objectives I defined when I started, here are the conclusions for 2023:

-* Found a game I want to develop and has some appeal.
-* I did a lot of mini games that I am supper happy with.
-* Found an art style I like and I can control.
-* Didn't find an art teammate yet, and I don't know if I want or at least if I try again, I have to lower my expectations.
-* Buying art was great for prototyping but not great when I have to modify for my needs.
-* Improved my tools, workflows and dev speed.

-Special thanks for my friend [Esteban Dal Monte](https://twitter.com/esti_uy) and my brother Iván Coppes for helping me with the soundtracks of the games.

 ### Working with penusbmic

 After using Penusbmic assets in most of my mini games, and also participating a in his Discord server, I caught his attention.
 At some point in December he asked me if I could make a quick demo to validate some animations [for a new enemy he was doing](https://penusbmic.itch.io/stranded-dust-jumper-enemy).
 After some quick iterations, that escalated into making a complete working demo and [publish it into on itch](https://arielsan.itch.io/penusbmic) to see if experiencing an alive version of an asset helped other devs when buying the asset.
 I am super happy with the interaction and iterations we had, and with the results and would love to improve that demo with more units in the future.